bilgino/angularforddd/README.md

 Mapper checklist:

 - Bidirectional mapping is inevitable if using model-driven reactive forms
-- The mapper pattern in the repository service assists to elaborate a pure model
+- The mapper pattern in the repository service assists to assemble a pure model
 - Don't map view models in the repository service because view models may require multiple sources

 **» REST, HATEOAS & Mapping.**<br/>